Romderful/blog-app/README.md

 ## Install

-- backend : we use pipenv, install the dependencies.
-Also make the migrations.
+- backend :

+    Set your location in the back folder with the following command :
+    - cd back

+    To install the dependencies :
+    - pipenv install

+    To make the database migrations :
+    - ./manage.py migrate

+    To create the superuser :
+    - ./manage.py createsuperuser

-- frontend : we use yarn, install the dependencies.
+- frontend :

+    Set your location in the front folder with the following command :
+    - cd front

+    To install the dependencies :
+    - yarn install

 ## Usage

-- `(cd front; yarn run -o)` run the frontend server.
+- `(cd front && yarn dev)` run the frontend server.
-- `(cd back; poetry run python manage.py runserver)` run the backend server.
+- `(cd back && ./manage.py runserver)` run the backend server.

 ## License